redhousestudio/redhousestudio.github.io/discography.md

 ---

 It started with a kiss... on my new bass guitar...
 13 years old..
-My first compositions were recorded in 1990 on an analogue 4-track recorder and this stimulated my enthusiasm for music studio technology.
+My first compositions were recorded in 1990 on an analogue 4-track recorder.
 I have played with bands and friends, bass, guitars and synths, recorders, (drum)computers eversince.

 1999 - 2003 # Utrecht School of the Arts, Audio Design, Graduated with Honours.